This 4-hour seminar takes the participants through HIPAA compliance from start to compliance.

 The second session describes what a Risk Assessment is and how to perform the risk assessment.
 The materials take the participant through the factors of HIPAA compliance and how to perform a HIPAA Risk Assessment.
 This encompasses taking the participants through how to do a HIPAA Privacy Risk Assessment, how to do a HIPAA Security Assessment and how to interpret the results, set priorities, and develop a plan for addressing the Risk Assessment findings.

 The third session takes the participants through how to prepare a set of HIPAA Policies and Procedures.
 This includes how to reference the HIPAA regulations in preparing the policies and procedures, how to reference the prior HIPAA Risk Assessments and how to prepare the HIPAA training materials.

-The fourth session provides the participants with an orientation on the role of the IT services in the healthcare organization in addressing the organization's HIPAA compliance.
-This encompasses understanding what role IT hardware and software play in the HIPAA compliance process, what responsibilities IT vendors should have, and how to work with vendors.
+The fourth session provides the participants with an orientation of the role of the IT services in the healthcare organization in addressing the organization's HIPAA compliance.
+This encompasses understanding what role IT hardware and software plays in the HIPAA compliance process, what responsibilities IT vendors should have and how to work with vendors.
 The materials will discuss IT security in the context of an overall organization security program including the value and approach of an IT security vulnerability test.

 In the last session, participants will review what a HIPAA breach is and what to do when a HIPAA breach occurs.
 This includes determining if a notification occurred, notification requirements, and mitigation options.

 There will be a wrap-up and discussion session providing an opportunity for the participants to discuss specific issues they may have or get direction regarding particular approaches for HIPAA compliance.